turingschool/curriculum/source/projects/the_pivot.markdown

 ### Restrictions &amp; Outside Code

 Your project should evolve, refactor, and clean up the code you inherit.
-This includes deleting redudant, broken, or obsolete code.
+This includes deleting redundant, broken, or obsolete code.
 However, you should **not** throw out the previous work wholesale.

 Furthermore, there should be *no reduction in functionality* except when explicitly called for by new requirements.